Minato stable: History

-It was founded in 1982 by former komusubi Yutakayama Hiromitsu, who branched off from Tokitsukaze stable.
+It was founded in 1982 by former Yutakayama Hiromitsu, who branched off from Tokitsukaze stable.
 The former Yutakayama studied at the Tokyo University of Agriculture, and due to his interest in academia his stable was the first to introduce a library on its premises.
-Until the arrival of Ichinojō, the stable had produced just one makuuchi-ranked wrestler, Minatofuji, who reached a highest rank of maegashira 2 in 1995 and later became a coach at the stable under the name Tatsutagawa.
+Until the arrival of Ichinojō, the stable had produced just one -ranked wrestler, Minatofuji, who reached a highest rank of 2 in 1995 and later became a coach at the stable under the name Tatsutagawa.